Set Packing#

 Constraint: each element in \(U\) appears in exactly one selected subset#

-This can be expressed as following using \(V_{i, j}\) where it represents a mapping from a subset \(i\) to a set of elements \(j\) that it contains.
-Here we set \(V_{i, j}\) to be a matrix that is 1 when \(W_i\) contains \(j\) and 0 otherwise. $\( \sum_{i=1}^N x_i \cdot V_{i, j} = 1 \text{ for } j = 1, \ldots, M \tag{1} \)$
+This can be expressed as follows using \(V_{i, j}\) where it represents a mapping from a subset \(i\) to a set of elements \(j\) that it contains.
+Here we set \(V_{i, j}\) to be a matrix that is 1 when \(W_i\) contains \(j\) and 0 otherwise. $\( \sum_{i=1}^N x_i \cdot V_{i, j} = 1 \quad \text{ for } j = 1, \ldots, M \tag{1} \)$

-Objective function : maximize the number of sets#
+Objective function: maximize the number of sets#

 Modeling by JijModeling#